demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ### Important User Profile Indicator Fields
-- *AD Account Status* - can be “Enabled”, “Disabled” or “Pending” (after sync date but before activation date).
+- [*AD Account Status*](#ad-account-status) - can be “Enabled”, “Disabled” or “Pending” (after sync date but before activation date).
-- *Is Processed* - indicates whether there is an active incident for this user profile.
-Only report entries of employees whose user profile’s *Is Process* field value is False, are processed (unless a new change in the report was detected).
+- [*Is Processed*](#is-processed-indicator-field) - indicates whether there is an active incident for this user profile.
+Only report entries of employees whose user profile’s *Is Processed* field value is False, are processed (unless a new change in the report was detected).
-- *Is Temporary User* - in the **IAM - Sync User** playbook, there are cases where a temporary User Profile is created and only after a manual action is taken (an admin approval) we decide whether to keep the User Profile or remove it.
+- [*Is Temporary User*](#temporary-user-profiles) - in the **IAM - Sync User** playbook, there are cases where a temporary User Profile is created and only after a manual action is taken (an admin approval) we decide whether to keep the User Profile or remove it.
 This field indicates those user profiles.
 Unless a new change in the report is detected for such users, we don’t process them until a decision is made.
 - *Source Priority* and *Source of Truth* fields - for Workday, defaults to “1” and “Workday”.
 Whenever there is an additional source of truth, the source with the lower Source Priority value gets the higher priority.
 - *Conversion Hire* - a boolean field indicating whether this User Profile was originally mastered by another source of truth.
 When an employee is a conversion hire, even if their AD Account Status is “Enabled” and their Hire Date is in more than Y days (Y determined by the *Number of days before hire date to enable Active Directory account* parameter), we will not trigger an AD Deactivation incident for them.